minous27/TheMessengerRandomizerMod/README.md

 # TheMessengerRandomizerMod
----
-## The beginning of rando for The Messenger! - Minous27
+The beginning of rando for The Messenger! - Minous27

-**This is the Work-in-Progress project for The Messenger Randomizer.
-Initial version of the mod currently in development.**

----
 ### Installation Instructions
 ---